mlipper/geosupport-docker/README.md

 This image intentionally does NOT declare a volume so that extending images can further modify the filesystem and/or decide whether or not to persist the `GEOSUPPORT_HOME` as a `VOLUME`.

-    Note: The compressed Geosupport Linux zip file is almost 200M and the uncompressed size of the installation is over 2G.
+    NOTE:  The compressed Geosupport Linux zip file is almost 200M and the uncompressed size of the installation is over 2G.

 Dockerfile which uses this as its base image: